kaizoku73/Resono/README.md

 ## 📜 License

-This project is open source, feel free to use and modify it.
-Just don't forget to credit me if you share it!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚖️ Disclaimer